metaphacts/schema.org/README.md

 ## How to use
 * `./build.sh`
   * Downloads the schema.org repository and switch to the lates stable release version based on the branch tag (currently `tags/v15.0-release`)
-  * Please note: you might need to install additional python modules to execute the the transformer.
+  * Please note: you might need to install additional python modules to execute the the transformation script.
 The `schemaorg/software` has the `requirements.txt` file.
     Please switch to this folder and execute `pip3 install -r requirements.txt` if additional packages are required.

 * run `./clear.sh` to remove the `schemaorg` git repository from the file system